-Compare these two sentences:
+Consider these two sentences:

-In the second two sentences, the connection between the two ideas–improving safety and attracting new buyers–isn’t quite as obvious, so also is a helpful addition.
+Here, the connection between the two ideas–improving safety and attracting new buyers–isn’t quite as obvious, so also is a helpful addition.

 You may also hear the two words used together by people who think the extra word will emphasize what they are trying to say.

 - She was very frustrated and also very upset.